Nano/Bio

 The Nano/Bio Group focuses on developing technologies to harness nano- and micron-scale phenomena both in living and non-living systems.
 Our work involves research in precise measurement, manipulation, and control technologies for biological systems ranging from biomolecules to cells and tissues, as well as research in energy, sensor, and display devices based on the fabrication of micro/nano structures.

-Multiscale Biomedical Engineering Lab.
+Multiscale Biomedical Engineering Laboratory

 Prof. Jeon, Noo Li